 Distance learning holds even greater potential in the future with an integrated statewide system.
 A statewide synchronous video system would expand the opportunities for sharing classes among more schools across the State and accessing the instructional resources at a much greater number of higher education institutions.
-A statewide synchronous video system that is integrated with broadband access to Internet1 and Internet2 would open up a wealth of educational resources across the state and from the nation and world.
-The flexible bandwidth of the resulting network would allow teachers to download streaming video clips to supplement daily lessons, "dial-up" interactive video with experts and scientists from across the globe with minimal prior planning, participate in virtual field trips to distant sites (e.g. Smithsonian Institution, Mt.
+A statewide synchronous video system that is integrated with digital media and broadband-high bandwidth access to Internet1 and Internet2 would open up a wealth of educational resources across the state and from the nation and world.
+The flexible bandwidth of the resulting network would allow teachers to download streaming video clips to supplement daily lessons, "dial-up"access streaming video, and conduct interactive videoconferencing with experts and scientists from across the globe with minimal prior planning.
+The teachers would also be able to participate in virtual field trips to distant sites (e.g. Smithsonian Institution, Mt.
 St. Helen's), gain access to web-based eLearning resources, and conduct videoconferences between groups of students from all over the United States.
 [See Appendix #1]